modelEAU/meteaudata/README.md

 Transformation Logic:

-Before the transformation, there may be checks (not fully implemented in the sample) to ensure that all input series have compatible data types and units, and that each specified time series name exists within its corresponding signal.
+Before the transformation, there may be checks (not fully implemented in the sample) to ensure that all input series have compatible data types and units and that each specified time series name exists within its corresponding signal.
 The transformation itself involves concatenating the selected series horizontally (axis=1) and computing their sum across the rows (axis=1), resulting in a new series where each point is the sum of the corresponding points in the input series.

 Creation of New Signal: